Luisinhi010/BeatStreets-Tricky-Fixes/SCRIPTING.md

 6. [Examples](#examples)

 ## Overview

-The BeatStreets scripting system allows you to create custom behaviors using HScript.
-Scripts can control gameplay, add effects, modify states and create custom events.
+Madness Makeover uses HScript for modding and custom gameplay logic.
+Scripts can be used to modify gameplay, create custom events, and add new features.

 ```mermaid
 graph TD